leonawicz/mapmate/README.md

 `mapmate` (map animate) is an R package for map animation.
 It is used to generate and save a sequence of plots to disk as a still image sequence intended for later use in data animation production.

+Here is the complete online [documentation and tutorials with code examples](https://leonawicz.github.io/mapmate/).

 Install
 -------